amida-tech/recruitment-registry/api/docs/api.md

     });
 ```

-responds with the Turkish translation in the body
+server responds with the Turkish translation in the body

 ```js
 {